Yorkshire Ripper’s ashes were scattered at popular beauty spot in ‘secret plan’, niece reveals

-Yorkshire Ripper’s ashes were scattered at Arnside beauty spot in ‘secret plan’, niece reveals
+Yorkshire Ripper’s ashes were scattered at beauty spot near Morecambe in ‘secret plan’, niece reveals

 The Yorkshire Ripper's niece says some of her evil uncle’s remains were scattered at a beauty spot near Morecambe.